romanowski/blog/interview-soc-sschaef.md

 **Simon Schäfer**: Of course I do!
 My first contact was when I read an article about Scala in a German magazine.
 When I finished reading it I realized that something happened (others would describe this as love on the first sight).
 I immediately bought "Programming in Scala", a book by Martin Odersky, and read it within a few days.
 At that time I didn't understand much – lambdas for example were a complete mystery to me.
 However, that only increased my interest in the language – an interest that has not shifted away until today.
 On the other hand, my interest moved a little bit from the language itself to its tooling environment.
 As you know, which still requires many improvements.
 What I like about Scala community is that these people really want to improve their technical abilities and to move forward on the way how we develop software.
 When you think you can't do it better, someone else shows up and blows your mind with something you have never even heard before.

 **Michał Pociecha: soc, you're one of the most active Scala compiler contributors, and sschaef, as Typesafe's [Iulian Dragoș](https://github.com/dragos) emphasizes, is the most prolific and active Scala IDE contributor.
 He had the opportunity to contribute to scalac as well.
-For sure compilers and IDEs are not the simplest piece of code.
+For sure compilers and IDEs are not the simplest pieces of code.
 You're both students and have contributed to the Scala ecosystem for a few years so it's really impressive.
 What was your motivation?
 What did you get in return?**

 **Simon Schäfer**: Improving tools is something I seem to be naturally interested in.
 I spend a lot of time optimizing my own workflow and my toolchain – even if the time, that I have to invest, is relatively huge when you'll compare it with the outcome.
 Therefore it didn't take me long to start contributing to Scala IDE – there were just too many things that had to be and still need to be improved.